Eztainu/OW_Euskaraz_Mod/README.md

 # Outer Wilds - Basque Translation Mod (BasqueTranslation)

-This mod provides a complete translation of the game **Outer Wilds** into the Basque language (Euskara).
+This mod provides a complete translation of the game [**Outer Wilds Mod Loader**](https://outerwildsmods.com/mod-manager/) into the Basque language (Euskara).
 Now you can enjoy exploring the universe in your native tongue.

 ## Features